NICTA/SmartGridToolbox/docs/install_linux.md

+[//]: # (Render using the grip python package: grip --export install_linux.md)

 # Installing SmartGridToolbox on Linux
 These instructions require a reasonably up to date version of Linux - for example, Ubuntu 17 (Artful Aardvark) or greater, or Debian 9 (Stretch) or greater.
-Working with older versions is possible, but will require special measures to use more up to date version of g++, which can create complications.
+If you would like to install using a slightly older version of Linux, for example, Ubuntu 14 (Trusty Tahr), you will need to make special provisions to compile using a more up to date version of g++ than the default. g++-7 has been tested, and works.
+While we don't make any guarantees, you may be able to get an idea of how this can be done by looking at SmartGridToolbox's [`.travis.yml`](https://github.com/NICTA/SmartGridToolbox/blob/master/.travis.yml) file.

 The instructions will get you started with a basic installation of SmartGridToolbox, without extras or extensions.